Updated September 1, 2020

 CBA is committed to protecting the privacy of those who use our website.
 CBA does not systematically collect any information about the identity of individuals searching our site.

 CBA does collect statistical information through a log file which indicates which pages were visited and how frequently.
 This information is analyzed to help us develop content that responds to the interests of our site visitors.

-We invite you to write us or, from time to time, we may ask you to complete a survey about the services we offer online.
-If you identify yourself in these communications with us, we will never use your words in testimonials that identify you without your explicit prior permission.
+From time to time, we may ask you to complete an online survey about the services we offer.
+If you identify yourself in this communication with us, we will never use your responses or words in testimonials that identify you without your explicit prior consent.

 Information submitted by Users, Members, and/or Subscribers on a voluntary basis helps CBA evaluate our services.
 Information provided by visitors to the CBA site is only used as needed to fulfill the stated purpose of their requests.
 CBA is not responsible for the content or the privacy policies of the websites to which it may link.

 All data collected by CBA is securely stored in Canada and operated by our 100% Canadian owned hosting provider, CanTrust Hosting Co-operative.

 CBA protects User/Member/Subscriber information by ensuring security safeguards appropriate to the level of sensitivity are in place.
 Only authorized staff can access and process User/Member/Subscriber information based on the reason(s) for which it was obtained.
 Measures are taken to ensure the integrity of User/Member/Subscriber information is maintained, and to prevent it from being lost, stolen, or destroyed.